brennakj3/CS35L-project/README.md

 ### Setting up project for the first time: ###

-Inside the project, run:
+Inside the root directory of the project, run:

 ```
 cd frontend
 npm install
 ```

-### Testing your connection: ###

-Go back to the root directory and run:
+After you have installed the frontend, run:
 ```
-cd server
+cd ..
-node server.js
+npm install
 ```

-You should see "Database connection successful" and "Server is running on port: 5000"

 ### Running the project: ###